 Teams should be comprised of 4–6 leaders who are charged with instructional improvement and have decision-making authority and locus of control to implement learning from Institute.
 Participants should represent a diverse set of perspectives and experiences in role, tenure, school-based, race, special education, and EL.

-This institute is open to all Massachusetts districts and will have two components, running over 3-days during the week of July 29th.
+This institute is open to all Massachusetts districts and will run in-person over 3-days during the first week of August:

-This Institute will be a high-engagement learning experience.
-DESE and other partners will provide teams with the opportunity to learn from and with their peers across the state and explore instructional through an equity lens and develop the systems necessary to support high-quality instruction.
-Teams will walk away with a deeper understanding of the MA Standard Frameworks and an action plan to lead to high-quality instruction within their respective roles.
+DESE will provide teams with the opportunity to learn from and with their peers across the state, explore instruction through an equity lens, and develop the systems necessary to support high-quality instruction.
+The Institute will include ample time to engage with resources and apply them to participants' own context and planning.

-K–12 school and district-based instructional leadership teams, with attention to leaders who are changed with instructional improvement and have decision-making authority and locus of control to implement learning from the Institute.
-Educators can participate as a member of the school and/or district team if they are key teacher leaders who are either responsible for leading their teams in CPT and/or PLC time or who are members of their school's ILT.
+K–12 school and district-based instructional leadership teams, with attention to leaders who are charged with instructional improvement and have decision-making authority and locus of control to implement learning from the Institute.
+Educators can participate as a member of the school and/or district team if they are key teacher leaders who either are responsible for leading their teams in common planning time (CPT) and/or professional learning community (PLC) time or are members of their school's instructional leadership team (ILT).
 Teams should be between 3–10 people and represent a diverse set of perspectives, experiences, roles, and identities.